Queen of the Road

 We first met in 1990, when Bessie was 79 and had done more than 60 years of riding.
 I was 35 and just starting my road trips for my book Hear Me Roar: Women, Motorcycles and the Rapture of the Road (NY: Crown, 1996).
 That was my debut book in which I introduced Bessie to a global readership.
 Bessie did not live to see herself in Hear Me Roar.
 When she died in 1993, I wrote her eulogy for American Iron magazine, introducing her to Harley devotees around the world.
 When Bessie was inducted posthumously to the American Motorcycle Hall of Fame in 2002, I wrote a tribute bio of Bessie for the museum website, and a print piece for American Motorcyclist magazine.
-My museum piece was posted on the Hall of Fame site from 2002 to early 2018, and was read by countless people who were inspired by Bessie's life as I had written it.
-Recently I abridged the piece to make way for this one.
+My museum piece was posted on the Hall of Fame website from 2002 to early 2018, where it was read, quoted and used as a resource by countless people who were inspired by Bessie's life as I had written it.
+I did have to abridge the piece, however, to make way for this website.

 Photos are from the collection of Ann Ferrar.
 May not be used without permission.

 African American Queen of the Road—Bessie Stringfield and Me will include new information about Bessie from her oral history that I recorded but which I have never released before.
 From the positive feedback and tremendous interest that I’ve received already, I know that Bessie's story of grit and determination against the odds, and our interracial, intergenerational friendship, have struck a chord with a new generation.

 In my close-up view, Bessie Stringfield was both a product of her era, yet simultaneously, she was way ahead of her time.
 She was a solo act of seeming contradictions.
 She became a Roman Catholic but married and divorced six times.
 I knew that while the younger Bessie was bold and sometimes audacious, she also embraced tolerance and racial diversity, overall kindness, and faith in her only guru, Jesus Christ, whom she called The Man Upstairs.